scarlett425/portfolio/README.md

 # Portfolio

 Welcome to my portfolio!
-This is a repo of projects I worked on in R, Python, Tableau, etc. You'll find PowerPoints of talks I've given for both individual and team projects, as well as the code for the analyses when available.
+This is a repository "repo" of projects I worked on in R, Python, Tableau, etc. You'll find PowerPoints of talks I've given for both individual and team projects, as well as the code for the analyses when available.
+The pertinent files are bolded underneath each project description, and you can access the files by scrolling up and clicking on the file name.
+Once you've clicked on the file name, click on 'View Raw' to download PowerPoints, Tableau dashboards, and Word documents.
+Python and R code can be reviewed internally within the Github repo.

 ## Breakdown of projects in chronological order: